sclorg/container-common-scripts/README.md

 Similar to `make test` but runs testsuite for container by PyTest, expected to be found at `$gitroot/$version/test/run-pytest`

-`make test-openshift-4`
-Similar to `make test` but runs testsuite for Openshift 4, expected to be found at `$gitroot/$version/test/run-openshift-remote-cluster`

 `make test-openshift-pytest`
 Similar to `make test` but runs PyTest test suite `https://github.com/sclorg/container-ci-suite` for Openshift 4, expected to be found at `$gitroot/$version/test/run-openshift-pytest`